-Application Note: For some situations, it is possible that some events cannot be automatically generated.
-This is usually due to the audit functions not being operational at the time these events occur.
-Such events need to be documented in administrative guidance, along with recommendations on how manual auditing should be established to cover these events.
+Application Note: In some situations, it is possible that some events cannot be automatically generated because the audit functions were not operational at the time of the event.
+Such events should be documented in administrative guidance, along with recommendations on how manual auditing should be established to cover these events.